dls-cipher/bts-workers/worker-website.md

 **NOTICE/ADVERTISEMENT:**

-Two more positions will be hired* and initially offered to the Developers within BitShares ecosystem:
+This worker has one empty position for a

-2. Web Designer
+- Web Designer

-3. JS developer
+to be filled.

-*For submissions please contact Worker Manager by Telegram (@murda_ra) or by discussion thread of this worker in BitSharestalk.org
+*If you are from within the ecosystem and you are interested, for submissions please contact Worker Manager by Telegram (@murda_ra) or by discussion thread of this worker in BitSharestalk.org